-In addition to the termination provisions indicated above, insurance coverage for an Insured Dependent Child who is a disabled child age 26 and over will end on the earliest of:
+In addition to the termination provisions indicated above, insurance coverage an Covered Dependent Child who is a disabled child age 27 and over will end on the earliest of:

 - 1. The date the Dependent marries; - 2.
 The date the Dependent obtains self-sustaining employment; - 3.
-The date the Dependent ceases to be disabled;

-- 4. The date the Dependent ceases to be dependent upon You for support and maintenance; - 5.
+The date the Dependent ceases to be disabled; - 4.
+The date the Dependent ceases to be dependent upon You for support and maintenance; - 5.
 Sixty (60) days after a written request for proof of disabled, if proof is not provided within such 60-day period; - 6.
-The date Insured Employee refuses to allow Us to examine the Dependent Child; or - 7.
-The date We receive notification to terminate the Dependent's coverage under this Group Policy.
+The date You refuse to allow Us to examine the Dependent Child; or - 7.
+The premium due date following the date We receive Your written request to terminate Dependent coverage under this Policy.